ScottishCovidResponse/Covid19_EERAModel/README.md

 When the model is run in prediction mode, all of the above configuration is logged to the terminal and the log file.

 ### Inference mode
-To run the model in inference mode, set the `-m` switch to inference:
+To run the model in inference mode, set the `-m` command line switch to inference:
 ```
 $ .build/bin/Covid19EERAModel -m inference ...
 ```